upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
         "type": "HLUnprocessableEntity",
-        "title": "The following parameters do not conform to the specified format.", "invalidParams": [
+        "title": "The following parameters do not conform to the specified format", "invalidParams": [
           {
             "name": "string",